merzlab/QUICK-docs/docs/source/installation-guide.rst

 • HIP-MPI version

- 1. GNU/9.3.0; ROCM/5.1, 5.2, 5.3; OPENMPI/4.0.3, 4.1.4 : No issue detected so far.
+ 1. GNU/9.3.0; ROCM/5.1, 5.2, 5.3; OpenMPI/4.0.3, 4.1.4 : No issue detected so far.

 |QUICK_VERSION| CUDA version has been tested on the following GPU cards: A100, RTX3080Ti, RTX2080Ti, RTX8000, RTX6000, RTX2080, T4, V100, Titan V, P100, M40, GTX1080, K80 and K40.

 |QUICK_VERSION| HIP version has been tested on the following GPU cards: MI100, MI210, MI250.
 As of QUICK-23.03, the performance on MI210 and MI250 cards is not optimized but the code runs properly.

-**Note:** we recommend that the CUDA, CUDA-MPI, HIP, HIP-MPI versions be executed only on dedicated GPU cards where no other tasks are being run.
+**Note:** We recommend that the CUDA, CUDA-MPI, HIP, HIP-MPI versions be executed only on dedicated GPU cards where no other tasks are being run.
 For CUDA-MPI and HIP-MPI versions, we also recommend that only one CPU per GPU is used; this can be done by setting the number of processes (*e.g.*, in the *mpirun* command) equal to the number of CPUs.

 Installation